eriqande/whoa/cran-comments.md

 This is the first submission of this package.

-I inadvertently used devtools::submit_cran and got a cryptic error message back.
+I inadvertently used devtools::submit_cran() and got a cryptic error message back.
 Not sure if it made it through or not.
 My many sincere apologies if this is a double-submission.
+I am using devtools::release() now.